ncapdevi/FragNav/README.md

 # FragNav
 Android library for managing multiple stacks of fragments.
 This library does NOT include the UI for bottom tab bar layout.
-For that, I recommend either [BottomBar](https://github.com/roughike/BottomBar) which is the library shown in the demo, or [AHBottomNavigation](https://github.com/aurelhubert/ahbottomnavigation).
+For that, I recommend either [BottomBar](https://github.com/roughike/BottomBar)(which is the library shown in the demo) or [AHBottomNavigation](https://github.com/aurelhubert/ahbottomnavigation).
 This library just handles the complications that come with stacking fragments within tabs.

 <img src="https://raw.githubusercontent.com/ncapdevi/FragNav/master/FragNavDemo.gif" width="30%" />